cyberbotics/webots-doc/automobile/car-library.md

 **Description**

-This two functions return respectively the state of the backwards and brake lights (these two lights are switched on automatically by the library when appropriated).
+These two functions return respectively the state of the backwards and brake lights (these two lights are switched on automatically by the library when appropriated).